kubernetes-sigs/gateway-api/docs-src/concepts.md

 ### {HTTP,TCP,Foo}Route

-Various types of Route objects define how traffic via the Gateway is mapped to Kubernetes Services.
+Route objects define protocol-specific rules for mapping requests from a Gateway to Kubernetes Services.

-Currently the two Route object types are `HTTPRoute` and `TCPRoute`, to cover the two most common uses for this sort of traffic.

-This design is intended to be extensible at this point - it is possible that the service-apis team may create a UDPRoute, or even an IPRoute in the future.
+`HTTPRoute` and `TCPRoute` are currently the only defined Route objects.
+Additional protocol-specific Route objects may be added in the future.

 ### Combined types

-The combination of `GatewayClass`, `Gateway`, `xxxxRoute` and `Service`(s) will define an implementable load-balancer.
+The combination of `GatewayClass`, `Gateway`, `xRoute` and `Service`(s) will define an implementable load-balancer.
 The diagram below illustrates the relationships between the different resources: